-On the 12th July, 2018, the Court once again heard the complainant Melissa Joan Bagley give evidence viva voce whereby she confirmed that the appellant is the father of her two minor children and confirmed that he had failed to give her the maintenance due for the month of October 2016.
+On the 12th July, 2018, the Court once again heard the complainant Melissa Joan Bagley give evidence viva voce whereby she confirmed that the appellant is the father of her two minor children and confirmed that he had failed to give her the maintenance due for the months of February 2015 to September 2016.

 Asked if she knew whether the appellant had a job she said that she did not know although she knew that he had several jobs in the past.
-She also stated that he had a property in Birkirkara which he was renting out as this was listed with an estate agency.
+She also stated that he had a property in Birkirkara, which he was renting out as this was listed with an estate agency.

-The Court also heard the appellant, Gervais Cishahayo give evidence voluntarily.
-He confirmed that he knew that there was a decree issued by the Family Court wherein he was obliged to maintain his two minor children and hand over the monthly sum of six hundred euros to the complainant.
+The Court also heard the appellant Gervais Cishahayo give evidence voluntarily.
+He confirmed that he knew that there was a decree issued by the Family Court wherein h was obliged to maintain his two minor children and hand over the monthly sum of six hundred euros to the complainant.
 He however stated that he had no employment and thus was not in a position to make such payments.
 He explained that in the past he did hand overs some money to his children though he did not keep any records of the payments he made.
-So much so, he exhibited haphazard receipts issued by local banks wherein payments were made.
-Asked by the Court how he lived he said that he receives help from the African community and also confirmed that he had rented out a place in Birkirkara and he is sub-letting rooms in it.
-He said that this is his only income at present.
+So much so he exhibited haphazard receipts issued by local banks wherein payments were made.
+Asked by the Court how he lived he said that he receives help from the African community and also confirmed that this is his only income at present.
 Asked by the Court if he took steps to revoke or alter the Court decree above mentioned he replied by saying that he had spoken to his legal lawyer though as far as he is concerned he did nothing about it, and confirmed that the decree mentioned above is still in vigore.

-The Court considers the following:
+The Court considers the following.

-It is not contested that the Family Court had given a decree number 109/12(RGM) wherein the appellant is obliged to pay the sum of six hundred (€600) per month to his ex-partner as maintenance for their two minor children.
-It is not contested either that in fact the appellant failed to pay maintenance for the month of October 2016.
-That although all this time has passed, the appellant still has not met up with is obligation and this is why the complainant is insisting on these proceedings.
+It is not contested that the Family Court had given a decree number 109/12 RGM) wherein the appellant is obliged to pay the sum of six hundred (\notin 600) per month to his ex-partner as maintenance for their two minor children.
+It is not contested either that in fact the appellant failed to pay maintenance for the months of February 2015 till September 2016.
+That although all this time has passed the appellant still has not met up with is obligation and this is why the complainant is insisting on these proceedings.